 While performance has improved over the previous VPN Unlimited review, there is still al long way to go.

-If you want a faster VPN, ExpressVPN would be the top recommendation.
+If you want a faster VPN, ExpressVPN and NordVPN both did well in testing.

 Now we’ll take a look at some of the leak tests.